MotionSpell/DVB-MABR-Tool/README.md

 - Ensure that the GPAC library is properly installed and on your system.
 - Additional parameters and configurations can be added to the `config.ini` file as needed.
 - The GPAC Python bindings use ctypes for interfacing with libgpac filter session, while providing an object-oriented wrapper hiding all ctypes internals and GPAC C design.
+- The timeout of the repair mode depends on [this patch](https://github.com/gpac/gpac/compare/master...rbouqueau:buildbot-mabr_client_object_timeout?expand=1) which is not yet in GPAC master.

 You must:
 - Use the bindings which come along with your GPAC installation, otherwise ABI/API might mismatch, resulting in crashes.